ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/Run-Moonchain-Supernode.md

 import TabItem from '@theme/TabItem';
 import GrafanaDashboard from '/img/GrafanaDashboard.png';

-# Running a Moonchain Supernode
+# Running a Moonchain supernode

-## Operating a Moonchain Supernode with simple-mxc-node
+## Operating a Moonchain supernode with simple-mxc-node
 This guide will walk you through the process of operating a Moonchain supernode using simple-mxc-node.
 By following these steps, you will be able to:
     - Run a Moonchain supernode easily from the command line on Windows, Mac, and Linux.